RokiSeydi/movie-database/README.md

 Documentation
 http://www.omdbapi.com/
 Follow the documentation at the OMDB API site to get yourself an API key and make requests to the database.

-Submission
-Your code should be pushed up to a github repository and the url sent over to us.
-Your final commit should be no later than midnight 29/07.